nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `edit 1 title:play games` will edit the first task in the results of the `list` command, changing its title to `play games`
 * `find type:deadline` followed by `edit 3 desc:This is very urgent!` will edit the first deadline of the third deadline in the results of the `find` command, changing its description to "This is very urgent!"
-* `find title:homework` followed by`edit 2 desc:Homework is difficult date:01-01-2020` will edit the second task in the results of the `find` command if the task is an event, changing its date to 01-01-2020 and its description to "Homework is difficult", otherwise, PlaNus will notify the user of the imcompatible error
+* `find title:homework` followed by`edit 2 desc:Homework is difficult date:01-01-2020` will edit the second task in the results of the `find` command if the task is an event, changing its date to 01-01-2020 and its description to "Homework is difficult", otherwise, PlaNus will notify the user of the incompatible error
 * `edit 1 tag:CS2103T` will edit the first task in the results of the `list` command, changing its tag to "CS2103T"

 ### 10. Exit the program : `exit`